Nisti Stêrk

 Nisti Stêrk (born 29 October 1977) is a Swedish-Kurdish actress and comedian.

 Nisti Stêrk has been writing all her life, but does not want to call herself an author.
 She is first and foremost an actress and a comedian.

-Stêrk has created the character Zeyno, a pedantic "laundrywoman", who she has played in Utbildningsradion, in the City Theatre of Stockholm (Stockholms Stadsteater) and in Maximteatern.
+Stêrk has created the character Zeyno, a pedantic "laundrywoman", who she has played in Utbildningsradion, in the Stockholm City Theatre and in Maximteatern.
 She has also played in Elektras systrar, (director Michael Cocke) and in Suzanne Ostens Kabaret Underordning.
 She has been written chronicles in Stockholm City and Göteborgs-Posten.
 In 2006 she wrote the children's book Ramazan från Diyarbakir i Turkiet.

-In August 2008 her book Så länge Gud vill och rumpan håller! got published.
+In August 2008, her book Så länge Gud vill och rumpan håller! got published.
 It is partly a biography and a celebration to dreams that can come true and an encouragement to the reader to not give up their dreams.

-In 2009 Nisti Stêrk hosted a talkshow at the new kurdish TV channel TRT6 in Turkey.
-The Talk show was called Gulfiros and Nisti hosted it together with the Turkish pop star Berdan Mardini.
+In 2009, Nisti Stêrk hosted a talkshow at the new kurdish TV channel TRT6 in Turkey.
+The Talk show was called Gulfiroş and Nisti hosted it together with the Turkish pop star Berdan Mardini.